PLATINUM MINING

 HISTORY :

-Platinum wasn't observed by western scientists until 1735.
-Platinum, in the form of the mineral sperrylite (PtAs2), is obtained as a by-product of the nickel mining operation.
-Spanish people were the first Europeans to encounter the metal, although they found it a nuisance because of its similar appearance as silver.
-They referred to the metal as Platina, the Spanish word for silver.
-Although studied by a number of chemists in the mid-18th century, Francois Chabaneau was the first to produce a pure sample of platinum metal in 1783.
-In 1801, an English scientist William Wollaston invented a method for adequately extracting the metal from ore.
-Growing demand of the metal led to the discovery of large deposits in the Ural Mountains in 1824 and Canada in 1888.
-This ultimately led to geologist Hans Merensky's to discover the largest platinum deposit on earth.
+Platinum wasn't observed by Western scientists until 1735.
+It is obtained as a by-product of nickel mining operations in the form of the mineral sperrylite (PtAs2).
+The Spanish were the first Europeans to encounter the metal, although they found it to be a nuisance due to its similar appearance to silver.
+They referred to the metal as "Platina," the Spanish word for silver.
+Although studied by a number of chemists in the mid-18th century, François Chabaneau was the first to produce a pure sample of platinum metal in 1783.
+In 1801, English scientist William Wollaston invented a method for adequately extracting the metal from ore.
+The growing demand for the metal led to the discovery of large deposits in the Ural Mountains in 1824 and Canada in 1888.
+This ultimately led to geologist Hans Merensky's discovery of the largest platinum deposit on Earth.

 USES OF PLATINUM :

-1. Industrial Use: Platinum is used in several industrial applications, including catalytic converters in vehicles, electrical contacts, thermocouples, and dentistry equipment.
+1. Industrial Applications: Platinum finds utility in various industrial sectors, notably in catalytic converters for vehicles, electrical contacts, thermocouples, and dental equipment.

-5. Automotive Use: Platinum is used in a variety of automotive applications, such as spark plugs, fuel cells, catalytic converters, and exhaust gas recirculation systems.
+5. Automotive Innovation: Platinum's significance extends to automotive engineering, featuring in crucial components such as spark plugs, fuel cells, catalytic converters, and exhaust gas recirculation systems, enhancing vehicle performance and environmental sustainability.

 PLATINUM MINING AND EXTRACTION METHODS :

-The mining of platinum ores is alike gold mining.
-The platinum orebody is a thin, tabular reef covering a vast area.
-This enables a progressive method of mining which includes the drilling of the reef and blasting it to advance the face.
-It combines the increased use of industralization and trackless-mining methods in steps.
-Platinum mining, however, differs from gold mining in different ways.
-Platinum reefs are igneous rocks.
-They were invaded into the upheld area as molten volcanic magma rising from below the earth's crust, later cooling and solidifying.
-This phenomenon created a layer control environment differing from that of gold mines.
+The mining of platinum ores is similar to gold mining.
+The platinum orebody forms a thin, tabular reef covering a vast area, enabling a progressive mining method involving drilling the reef and blasting it to advance the face.
+This method combines increased industrialization and trackless-mining methods in steps.
+However, platinum mining differs from gold mining in several ways.
+Platinum reefs are igneous rocks that intruded into the uplifted area as molten volcanic magma rose from beneath the Earth's crust, later cooling and solidifying.
+This phenomenon created a controlled layering environment distinct from that of gold mines.

 platinum refining